mohdjun95/privacy-policies/sift.md

 **Account Management:**
 - Authenticate your identity via Firebase Authentication
 - Sync your preferences and learning data across devices
-- Manage your subscription and usage limits
+- Manage your credit usage and limits

-**Payment Processing:**
-- Process payments through Razorpay for API usage packages
-- Track your remaining budget and usage
-- Generate transaction receipts

 ### 3.2 Service Improvement